nastajus/wvchallenge-nodejs/README.markdown

 ## Target Evolving Answers
 1. Having chosen to implement this in Nodejs despite a Java background, the nature of nested JavasScript function calls when designing the MVP seems quite flat & non-modular to me.
 For example nesting validation logic inside the middleware callback, or having all possible HTTP Request endpoints in one file seems unusual to me. *TBD: I'd like to revisit to attempt a greater logical separation, such as with `module.exports`.
 Initially I'll begin with a single `index.js` file to centralize in, expand into additional modules when passing by*.
-1. Employees & Expenses seem like a very logical initial separation, followed by some higher level abstraction such as Reports.
-Since monthly totals could potentially always be recalculated, it could be argued as unnecessary to persist those results, however performance at scale would benefit from storing those results. *TBD: I want to establish a basic relationship with unique identifiers such as auto-incrementing integers, so an expense must reference an existing employee.*
+1. Employees & Expenses seem like a very logical initial separation.
+I considered following with a higher level abstraction such as Reports, but recalculating this on-demand seems sufficient for now.
+The value in persisting such results with a small data set isn't worthwhile, however performance at scale could benefit from storing those results.
+I have established a basic relationship with unique identifiers such as auto-incrementing integers, so an expense must reference an existing employee.
-    1. **a design decision regarding business logic, but not regarding models/entities themselves**: Initially the front-end will handle HTTP requests from the simple yet limiting `<form method="POST" ..>` instead of using the more versatile `XMLHttpRequest` object in dozens of lines of code. *TBD: Ideally I'd like to work past the limited requirements of merely displaying the results of the expenses uploaded, by providing in-page editing directly, per-expense.
-In which case, it would permit a wider Restful API of full CRUD, supporting GET POST PUT and DELETE.*
+    1. **a design decision regarding business logic, but not regarding models/entities themselves**: Initially the front-end will handle HTTP requests from the simple yet limiting `<form method="POST" ..>` instead of using the more versatile `XMLHttpRequest` object in dozens of lines of code. *If this project were to continue, I'd merely displaying the results of the expenses uploaded, by providing in-page editing directly, per-expense, per-employee, etc. In which case, it would permit a wider Restful API of full CRUD, supporting GET POST PUT and DELETE.*
-1. *TBD*
+1. **Folders:** I tried to follow standard hierarchical layouts to isolate various files.
+Many subfolders were either imposed or conventionally used due to each library's design.
+Sometime I didn't know where to ideally put things, so I just made a root-level sub-folder to isolate them. **Code:** The root `/index.js` is too large for my tastes, I'd like to separate each Router into a separate file.
+Otherwise I believe it's all generally well-separated concerns.
 1. Absolutely!